TurtleEngr/libre-bib/src/doc/manual/libre-bib.md

 ### Cmd: import-lo

-Import any changes to \$cgLoFile (biblio.txt).
+Import any changes to \$cgLoFile (biblio.txt) to the lo table.
 The lo table will be backed-up in the DB.

 ### Cmd: export-lo

+Export the lo table to \$cgLoFile (biblio.txt).
+The existing biblo.txt file will be backed up to \$cgDirBackup.

 ### Cmd: backup-lo

+Backup the lo table to a cvs file in \$cgDirBackup.

 ### Cmd: import-lib

 Import the librarything.tsv file to the lib table.

 ### Cmd: update-lo

+After the lib table is created or updated, run update-lo to copy any missing fields in lo from the lib table.

 ### Cmd: ref-new